Capped rate home loan

 Why should I choose a capped rate?

-There are three reasons why one should decide on a capped rate home loan, these are:
+There are three reasons why one should decide on a capped rate home loan.

 • Capped rate home loans are usually cheaper than fixed rates.